emmahobday/project-4/README.md

 User profile
 Set vegetarian etc, and return ONLY search results that fit that, although that would rule out certain sections of ‘all recipes’.
 Is that what people want?
-CSS - set up default colours, make generic classes e.g. main-title etc so you can apply these all over the site, rather than making specifics for each component
+CSS - set up default colours, make generic classes e.g. main-title etc so you can apply these all over the site, rather than making specifics for each component submitting the advanced search - a last minute change means that typing and pressing enter no longer submits the searchbar text, but opens up the 'advanced' bit.